 - Meet low and moderate area income limits

-- Have a financial hardship that is supported by a completed and signed Hardship Affidavit
+- Have a hardship that is supported by a completed and signed Hardship Affidavit

-- Have adequate income to sustain modified first mortgage payments according to participating servicer guidelines (applies to MRAP and PRP, only)
+- Have adequate income to sustain modified first mortgage payments according to KYHC and participating servicer guidelines (applies to MRAP and PRP, only)payments according to participating servicer guidelines (applies to MRAP and PRP, only)

 *Home equity lines of credit are not eligible for KYHC benefit consideration even if they are in first lien position.